 The Copland Duo is one of the most iconic American works for flute.
 The opening is beautiful and serene and has a very nostalgic feel.
-The rest of the piece changes tempo, mood and melody quickly, and utilizes the piano as an equal partner to the flute.
+The rest of the piece changes tempo, mood, and melody quickly, and utilizes the piano as an equal partner to the flute.

 Every flutist knows the Burton Sonata, but his slightly lesser known 3 movement Concerto is certainly a gem!
 The nuanced harmonies, complex texture, and powerful yet singing melodies make this concerto a piece to put on your “to play” list immediately!